Texas A&M University–San Antonio: Athletics

-The Texas A&M–San Antonio (TAMU–SA) athletic teams are called the Jaguars.
+The Texas A&M–San Antonio (TAMUSA) athletic teams are called the Jaguars.
 The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Red River Athletic Conference (RRAC) since the 2020–21 academic year (the same season when it began its intercollegiate athletics program and joined the NAIA).

-TAMU–SA competes in six intercollegiate varsity sports: Men's sports include golf and soccer; while women's sports include soccer and softball.
+TAMUSA competes in six intercollegiate varsity sports: Men's sports include golf and soccer; while women's sports include soccer and softball.

 History

 In August 2019, the university announced plans to add intercollegiate athletics programs for the following academic year.
-The decision was announced after the Texas A&M System board of regents approved TAMU-SA adding a student fee to support athletics.
+The decision was announced after the Texas A&M System board of regents approved TAMUSA adding a student fee to support athletics.
 The measure was first passed by an overwhelming student body vote to add a $10 per credit hour fee, up to a maximum of $120 per semester, to create and fund the department.
 Simultaneously to working with the student government, Texas A&M–San Antonio conducted a feasibility of adding athletics that recommended the university join the RRAC at the NAIA level.

 The university began its athletics program with men's & women's soccer, men's golf and softball.
 Men's & women's basketball were added in the 2024-25 academic year.

+Nickname/Mascot

+The A&M-SA team nickname is the Jaguars.
+Their mascot is "General the Jaguar," a black-and-gray jaguar.
+He was redesigned in 2024 as the athletics program developed.
+The logo was designed by Torch Creative, a Dallas-based studio with clients such as the National Hockey League, the National Basketball Association, and Disney.